Categories

 India has taken steps in the right direction.
 The Menstrual Hygiene Scheme (MHS), by the Ministry of Health and Family Welfare, offers subsidised sanitary napkins and peer counselling through ASHA workers.
 The Rashtriya Kishor Swasthya Karyakram (RKSK) promotes adolescent health, including menstrual awareness.
 The Suvidha Scheme by the Ministry of Chemicals and Fertilisers introduced biodegradable sanitary pads at ₹1, increasing affordability.

-Yet gaps persist.
+However, gaps persist.
 Many of these programmes struggle to reach India’s most marginalised girls.
 Product availability doesn’t always translate to product use, especially when surrounded by silence and stigma.

-As a result, many adolescent girls navigate menstruation in isolation—confused, unprepared, and unsupported.
-For countless girls, this social conditioning leads to school absenteeism, diminishing their confidence, academic continuity, and long-term opportunities.
+As a result, many adolescent girls navigate menstruation in isolation—confused, unprepared and unsupported.
+For countless girls, this social conditioning leads to school absenteeism, diminishing their confidence, academic continuity and long-term opportunities.

 Addressing the gaps through strategic partnerships

 To bridge these challenges, strategic CSR–NGO partnerships are serving as catalytic agents.
-By combining grassroots reach with corporate scale, these collaborations have the potential to advance menstrual hygiene management as a systemic solution driving health equity, school retention, and long-term social impact for adolescent girls across India.
+By combining grassroots reach with corporate scale, these collaborations have the potential to advance menstrual hygiene management as a systemic solution driving health equity, school retention and long-term social impact for adolescent girls across India.

 Improving school infrastructure beyond brick and mortar

-One major challenge for school girls from rural communities during menstruation is the lack of functional school infrastructure; poor washrooms, inadequate disposal, limited water, and no privacy often lead to school dropouts.
+One major challenge for school girls from rural communities during menstruation is the lack of functional school infrastructure; poor washrooms, inadequate disposal, limited water and no privacy often lead to school dropouts.

 What can be done